 Confidentiality agreements state that the signer cannot disclose or in any way profit from company confidential information supplied by their employer, customer, suppliers, and any other party that may benefit from shared confidential information.

 Confidentiality agreements frequently include the length of time during which an employee, who leaves their employment, may not work for a competitor company.
-Obviously, the goal is that the former employee is unable to benefit or profit a new employer with information obtained that was obtained from a competitor, the former employer.
+The goal is that the former employee is unable to benefit or generate profit for a new employer with information obtained that was obtained from a competitor, the former employer.

 Some confidentiality agreements prohibit an employee from working in the same industry upon leaving employment for a period of time, often two years.
 Others extend this ban to industry suppliers and vendors.

 Employers will do well to run their confidentiality agreement by an employment law attorney as recent court cases are voiding agreements.
-This occurs when the court deems that the agreement was so broad that its tenets prevent an individual from obtaining a job and earning a living in her field.
+Voiding occurs when the court deems that the agreement was so broad that its tenets prevent an individual from obtaining a job and earning a living in their field.
 An attorney would know if your clauses and requirements are overly restrictive.

 Finally, it is much easier to implement a confidentiality agreement when you first hire an employee. because the employee knows before accepting the job that it is a requirement for employment.
 In this instance, the confidentiality agreement falls within the terms and conditions of employment when the prospective employee accepts your job offer.